Network and Remote Access

 [s] Skip for now

 Press [a] to approve the destination for that program, or [s] to skip it for later.
-The Dashboard updates the pending count as you work.

 When the Internet Access queue is empty, the Dashboard marks Phase 5 as complete and updates the Suggested Next Step.